 Low maintenance grooming

-High exercise needs, which may be difficult for busy families
+Needs exercise (playtime), which may be difficult for busy families

 Where to Adopt an Abyssinian